Randy-Hodges/BTD6-Autoplay/README.md

 - As BTD6 gets updates and balance changes, the costs and power levels of different towers can change which could cause certain scripts to fail.
 If this happens and you want to use the code, you can update the action scripts and/or update costs in monkey_info.py.
 - All placements were made with the standard 1920x1080 resolution of the game.
 Other resolutions may cause the code to fail.
 - Not all of the monkey upgrade costs have been added (only the costs of monkeys I used were added).
 When adding a new monkey, make sure to check monkey_info.py to see if the upgrade costs are there.
 If they aren't and you want to use that new monkey, just add in the monkey costs into the monkey_info dictionary.

 ### To do
 - Add in the missing upgrade costs into monkey_info.py
 - Check/Update action scripts so that they actually beat the levels (Last verified in September of 2020).
 - Move the clicking-only methods to their own file.
 - Containerize the whole project with docker for deployment on other computers that don't have the necessary packages.

+#### A note about recorded input
+>Another option for automatically playing the game would be to record user input for the entirety of a game replay that input for different stages.
+However, not only would this be a very large amount of data to store, it also introduces the potential to fail if the game has a lag spike or someone's computer is running slow (i.e. fast forward isn't running at the full 3x).
+While I did consider this option, I reasoned it woudln't be consistent enough and making minor changes in strategy would require the user to replay an entire stage.
+The method I chose is consistent and allows the user to make minor tweaks in the action script without having to play through an entire stage.